aberenguerpas/OpenCrawler/README.md

 Features:
 * Download datasets from open data portals or statsitics portal
-* Download metadata from datasets
+* Download metadata from resources
 * Filter by data type
 * Filter by topic